Looking for the quick answer? Read our FAQ on "How often to change the air filter".

-Every once in a while we’re asked what is the number one thing that Naples area homeowner's can do to secure their air conditioning and heating system between their scheduled tune-ups?
+Every once in a while we’re asked what is the most important thing that Naples area homeowner's can do to secure their air conditioning and heating system between their regular tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is crucial to the ideal operation of your HVAC system, in addition to your home's air quality.
 Studies show that indoor air pollution is in the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not all that hard for most Naples homeowners, but there are typically two obstacles to actually getting it done:
+Changing the air filters is not difficult for most Naples homeowners, but there are typically two challenges to actually getting it done:

 - Determining just how often to replace your furnace or air conditioner filter.